 - Step 2 is usually taken at some point within your fourth year.

-- Step 3 is usually taken during your first or second year of residency.
+- Step 3 is usually taken at some point during your residency training.

-- The score on Step 1 is pretty critical and can either expand or limit your options when it comes time to choose a specialty.
+- The score on Step 1 is pretty critical and can either make it easier or harder for you to pursue the specialty that you are aiming to establish a career in.
 And you can only take it once if you pass the test.
 Yeah, I know.

 - It is a three-step examination taken in intervals throughout your medical training in order to receive your medical license.